 However, if the water-based spray primer has cured, you can apply all types of paint over it.

-Types of Paint You Can Apply:
+Which Types of Paint Can You Apply over Spray Paint?

 Latex paint is an ideal choice to use over it as it’s flexible and can withstand temperature changes by expanding in hot weather and contracting when it’s cold.
 This prevents damage to the surface underneath.
 However, you must seal it to make the finish last longer.